MCP servers

 - Agents: The

-- Connections: The same declare-in-git, bind-in-Cloud pattern for OAuth grants.
+- Connections: Declare-in-git, credential-in-Cloud for outbound OAuth grants.

 - Swirls Cloud: Projects, deploys, and the hosted platform.